 Next Stop: Montreal?
 Then…Toronto?

 But when he does decide to –– for a second time –– retire from the NHL, he’ll leave behind a legacy of explosive offense, and will rank as one of the best Russian players in the league’s history.
-As things currently stand, he is seventh all-time in points by a Russian-born player (876), fourth in goals (443), and 11th in games played (926).
-In the KHL, in 298 games, he notched 327 points, good for 17th all-time.
-It also wouldn’t be far-fetched to see him finish his professional career with a few more years in Russia, playing close to home.
+As things currently stand, he is seventh all-time in points by a Russian-born player (876), fifth in goals (443), and 12th in games played (926).
+In the KHL, in 314 games, he notched 344 points, good for 21st all-time.

 It might be noteworthy, albeit controversial given the divisive nature of the metric, to add that Kovalchuk –– at a career minus-146 –– would have the third-worst plus-minus of all Hall of Famers, for whom this statistic is known.
 Then again, he never was touted specifically for stellar defensive play, and he spent a good portion of his early playing days surrounded by a lackluster supporting cast.